Vedant-MAHAjan/Docker-with-AWS-ECR/README.md

 ```
 - The built files are copied to the ```/nginx/html``` directory and then served using nginx server

-## Pushing the image to AWS ECR
+## Pushing the image to AWS ECR ☁
-AWS Elastic Container Registry is a private registry for storing Docker images.
-It uses a single repository to store one image.
+- AWS Elastic Container Registry is a private registry for storing Docker images.
+- It uses a single repository to store one image.
-But the versions of that same image can exist in the same repository.
+- But the versions of that same image can exist in the same repository.

-### Steps
+### Steps 🔢

 1. Create an IAM user in AWS named "Docker"
 2. Add the permission ```AmazonEC2ContainerRegistryFullAccess``` to that user
 3. Create a ```access key``` for AWS CLI and copy the ```access key``` and the ```secret key```
-4. Login to AWS CLI using these keys
+4. Login to ```AWS CLI``` using these credentials
 5. Go to ```Amazon Elastic Container Registry``` and create a new repository
 6. Click on the repository and open ```View Push commands```
 7. Copy the commands one by one to push the Docker image to the registry.
 8. Make sure that the image name is same as the repository name.